Unhoused: forward and backward we go, again

 Update on Alternative Housing Sites

-In our last issue (Spring 2025), Berkeley Speaks reviewed the status of the unhoused community in Berkeley, and of the Struggle in the Court and the Council.
 The new development, beyond the continuing series of sweeps and advocates’ court challenges, was the Council referral to the city manager to identify a list of potential alternative housing sites, both City-owned and private.

 In October 14, City Manager Paul Buddenhagen sent the requested list of housing sites to the Council.
 It can be found in that day’s city council meeting agenda packet on pages 97-116.
 There are some 24 private and 33 City-owned sites listed.